-To assist the operation of the RHFS program, DPE has developed several business rules to guide councils and RHFS planners to ensure operational expectations are understood before commitment to the RHFS program.
+To assist the operation of the RHFS program, the department has developed several business rules to guide councils and RHFS planners to ensure operational expectations are understood before commitment to the RHFS program.
 These business rules are provided in Appendix B.

-Tranches and Key Dates
+Tranches/intakes and Key Dates

-In response to council feedback, the RHFS will be rolled out in several tranches from October 2022 to June 2024, with each tranche being two to three months in duration.
-A new EOI will open for each tranche to allow councils to nominate DAs to the RHFS.
-This will enable efficiencies and relationships to be developed between the RHFS and participating councils.
+In response to council feedback, the RHFS will be rolled out in several quarterly and monthly tranches, or intakes, from October 2022 to June 2024.
+A new EOI will open for each intake to allow councils to nominate DAs to the RHFS.

-Any DA that has been accepted into the RHFS that is not completed during the tranche, will be carried over into the following tranche.
-The relevant council will be kept informed about the assessment process.
+Any DA that has been accepted into the RHFS that is not completed during that tranche, will be carried over into the following one.
+Council will be kept informed about the assessment process.

-By dividing the program into tranches, it is expected that the majority of accepted DAs will be completed within a three-month period.
+By dividing the program into quarterly and monthly tranches, it is expected that the majority of DAs for single dwellings and dual occupancies will be undertaken within a one-month period, while larger DAs will be completed within a three-month period.
 This will allow the RHFS to maintain its agility to reallocate resources to best serve council's needs.
-Several tranches will be undertaken during 2023/24.
+Upcoming dates are as follows: